Ivo-Balbaert/The_Way_to_Jai/book/17_Basics of procedures.md

 Also a procedure doesn't even see the inner procs defined inside other procs (see line (6)).
 > A local proc is only known in the procedure where it is defined, it lives inside the scope of that proc.
 If you call it from outside its scope (like in proc2) you get the error: Error: Undeclared identifier
 ### What is the purpose and advantage of local procs?
-Using local procs for things like helper procs promotes code hygiene: there are less global procs to worry about.
+Using local procs for things like helper functions promotes code hygiene: there are less global procs to worry about.
 Only make procs global when they are really used in several places.

 ## 17.3 Difference between passing a copy and passing a pointer
 See *17.3_passing.jai*: